 From the beginning to the end, David felt supported by VNA Health.
 After Mary’s passing, David utilized VNA Health’s Bereavement services to help guide him through the grief.
 He continues to feel solace in Mary Lou’s decision to go on hospice during her final months.
 “I waited 46 years to meet the love of my life and it was absolutely worth the wait.
 My only regret is that I wish I had 20 more years with her.
 At least hospice gave me a whole different, and beautiful ending to our journey together.
 Not only did Mary get to die with dignity, Mary got to die with me having dignity.
 And there isn’t a value you can place on that.
 The services provided by VNA HEALTH are priceless.
 There are not enough words in the dictionary to describe what hospice care did for Mary and me.”

 It is because of this compassionate and trusted care provided for Mary Lou that David was motivated to contribute financially to VNA Health during his lifetime and to join the VNA Health Samaritan Society, a very special group of people who have included VNA HEALTH in their estate plans.
 He wants to ensure that Hospice Care, and services like the Loan Closet, Music Therapy, and Integrated Therapies continue to benefit and bring together families in our community during his lifetime and beyond.

 Thank you for your financial support that you have already provided this year to VNA Health to help so many people like Mary Lou and David.
 Would you consider taking a moment today to make an additional gift this year to help others in our community receive the care and dignity they desire and deserve through their own journeys?

 A gift given today will ensure a beautiful journey for someone’s tomorrow.
-Please don’t hesitate to call the VNA Health Foundation at 805.690.6260 or email us at email@example.com.
+If you have any questions, please contact our VNA Health Foundation at 805-690-6290 or by email at email@example.com.